 Information and Assistance Officers & Your Workers’ Compensation Case: What You Need to Know

-In the State of California, the Workers’ Compensation Appeals Board provides support for unrepresented injured workers.
-In order to assist unrepresented injured workers, the Workers’ Compensation Appeals Board makes available Information and Assistance Officers.
-This article will discuss Information and Assistance Officers and their role in assisting workers.
+In California, the Workers’ Compensation Appeals Board supports unrepresented injured workers.
+To assist unrepresented injured workers, the Workers’ Compensation Appeals Board makes available Information and Assistance Officers.
+This article will discuss Information and Assistance Officers’ role in assisting workers.

 What is an Information and Assistance Officer?

-Per the Department Industrial Relations (DIR), the DWC Information and Assistance Unit provides information and assistance to employees, employers, labor unions, insurance carriers, physicians, attorneys and other interested parties concerning rights, benefits, and obligations under California’s Workers’ Compensation Laws.
-The Unit is intended to play a major role in reducing litigation before the Workers’ Compensation Appeals Board (WCAB) and is often the first DWC contact for injured workers.
+Per the Department of Industrial Relations (DIR), the DWC Information and Assistance Unit provides information and assistance to employees, employers, labor unions, insurance carriers, physicians, attorneys, and other interested parties concerning rights, benefits, and obligations under California’s Workers’ Compensation Laws.
+The Unit is intended to play a significant role in reducing litigation before the Workers’ Compensation Appeals Board (WCAB) and is often the first DWC contact for injured workers.

-What are the ways I can get in contact with an Information and Assistance Officer?
+How can I get in contact with an Information and Assistance Officer?

-Per the DIR, at the Division of Workers’ Compensation’s (DWC) 22 district offices plus satellites located around the state, sometimes called Workers Compensation Appeal Board (WCAB), employers, injured workers and others can receive judicial services to assist in the prompt and fair resolution of disputes that sometimes arise from workers’ compensation claims.
-Local district offices of the WCAB are a major part of the workers’ compensation court system.
+Per the DIR, at the Division of Workers’ Compensation’s (DWC) 22 district offices plus satellites located around the state, sometimes called Workers Compensation Appeal Board (WCAB), employers, injured workers, and others can receive judicial services to assist in the prompt and fair resolution of disputes that sometimes arise from workers’ compensation claims.
+Local district offices of the WCAB constitute a significant part of the workers’ compensation court system.
 At these local district offices, Judges make decisions about individual cases.

-Most offices have Information and Assistance (I&A) Officers on staff who provide a variety of services to injured workers, employers and others.
+Most offices have Information and Assistance (I&A) Officers on staff who provide various services to injured workers, employers, and others.
 A primary duty of I&A officers is to help injured workers who don’t have attorneys navigate the workers’ compensation system.
 They have an 800 number, 1-800-736-7401, for recorded information from I&A staff 24 hours a day.
 Also, you can contact a local office during business hours to reach a live person.

 How do I contact the Information and Assistance Unit?

-There are a few different ways that you can contact the Information and Assistance Unit.
+You can contact the Information and Assistance Unit in a few different ways.
 You can contact them concerning specific information related to your case.
 Also, you can contact them concerning workers’ compensation law in general.

-If you need assistance specifically concerning your case, you can call your local WCAB offices to make contact.
+If you need assistance specifically concerning your case, call your local WCAB offices to make contact.
 They will usually schedule you for an appointment.

 Are there additional types of services that the Information & Assistance Officer provides?